sacrosanctic/svelte-patterns/docs/published/minimal-reproducible-example.md

 //changing the `todo` property name to `title` to avoid `todo.todo`
 ```

 The `onclick` handler should be changed too.
-Copy the `todos.finishTodo` function out from the class to use directly, with some modifications to make it work with our single todo:
+Copy the `todos.finishTodo` function from the class an alter it to make it work with our single todo:

 ```js
 const finishTodo = () => {